-Show slide 44: Uterine Evacuation Method Options Counseling: Case Studies.
+Show slide 40: Uterine Evacuation Method Options Counseling: Case Studies.
 Ask a participant to read each of the Uterine Evacuation Method Options Counseling Case Studies to the group.
 Ask the group to explain why they think each woman might choose a specific method of uterine evacuation.
 Depending on the size of the group, you may want to divide into small groups, triads, or pairs to facilitate more discussion.
-You may want to make copies of the cases to distribute to the groups.
 Participants may want to refer to the handouts Uterine Evacuation Treatment Options Chart and Advantages and Disadvantages of Medical Intervention Compared to Vacuum Aspiration Chart in their Participant Workbook.

-Ask: What other questions would you ask the women in the following situations to help them decide which uterine evacuation method would be best?
+Ask: What other questions would you ask the women in the following situations to help them decide which method would be best?